sivareddyit/qubership-envgene/docs/calculator-cli.md

 11. Calculator CLI should generate Effective Set for one environment no more than 1 minute
 12. The Calculator CLI must adhere to the [Service Inclusion Criteria and Naming Convention](#version-20-service-inclusion-criteria-and-naming-convention) when compiling the application's service list.
 13. Parameters in all files of Effective Set must be sorted alphabetically
+14. The Calculator CLI must validate credential values and fail immediately if any credential has the value "envgeneNullValue", providing a clear error message identifying the problematic credential (validation ID: VAL-CRED-001, see [Validation Catalog](./validation-catalog-draft.md))

 ## Proposed Approach